||NEXT - Westward, Ho!|

 During the Revolutionary War, some of the Connecticut Dibbles, including Reverend Dibblee, were unquestionably Tories, supporters of the Crown.
 During Major General William Tryon's raid on Danbury, he used as his headquarters the home of Nehemiah Dibble, Jr., which, it was said, was not burned later by the British because of the owner's pro-British sympathies.
 Nehemiah was a Robert Deeble descendant through the King Philip's War hero Ebenezer Dibble.

 According to the Rev. Jesup, George, son of Jonathan, "did not take up arms on either side", but George's first son named Jonathan was a loyalist.
 In this he was rather unusual.
 Current research indicates that about half of the white males in the thirteen colonies tried to remain neutral, and only about 15% to 20% of white males were self-declared "loyalists".
 Active support of the revolution was similarly limited.
-The opinions of African-descended slaves and freed people, and of women, were, not surprisingly, not recorded.
-He was a surgeon in the British navy, and he showed courage by trying to visit his father during the war.
+(The opinions of African-descended slaves and freed people, and of women, were, not surprisingly, not recorded.)
+This Jonathan was a surgeon in the British navy, and he showed courage by trying to visit his father during the war.
 He went out riding and was nearly killed by American soldiers, but was rescued by an officer who was a friend of the family.
 Later he was taken prisoner when his ship was captured by an American privateer.
 After the war, like many Tories, he moved to Canada.
 Soon after that, on November 26, 1784, he went out hunting and got caught in a blizzard.
 The young man died, Jesup says, "within a half-mile of his own door."

 Although many CT Dibbles served in the War of 1812, it seems that none of George's sons did.